bfrederix/dumpedit-docs/docs/_build/html/_sources/channels.txt

 Channel
 =======

 **Channels** are the hub for your shows.
-Here you can create or edit :ref:`shows-start`s, :ref:`suggestion-pools-start`s, :ref:`vote-types-start`s, :ref:`players-start`s, and even export user e-mails that have signed in at your shows.
+Here you can create or edit :ref:`shows-start` s, :ref:`suggestion-pools-start` s, :ref:`vote-types-start` s, :ref:`players-start` s, and even export user e-mails that have signed in at your shows.
-**Channels** are where you access the :ref:`shows-controller` to direct the show's voting and the :ref:`shows-display` which is used to display the voting and voting results to the audience. **Channels** are also what your audience interacts with on their mobile browsers to login, enter suggestions, and vote.
+**Channels** are where you access the :ref:`shows-show-controller` to direct the show's voting and the :ref:`shows-show-display` which is used to display the voting and voting results to the audience. **Channels** are also what your audience interacts with on their mobile browsers to login, enter suggestions, and vote.

 .. _channels-players: